foxyoreos/itaku-enhancement-suite/README.md

 I go by Foxyoreos online. :3

+### I have a feature idea

+It's better if you contact me on Itaku.ee directly.
+I'm more likely to see messages there, and I'd like ideas/issues to primarily come from site users.
+I also will not accept patches/issues/feature-requests from anypony who is under 18 years old.

 ### Why is this only released for Firefox?

 Because the icon is cute :3 Also because building extensions for Chrome is fckn annoying and I don't want to make a Google account >:3